Kaalratri (TV series): Development

 On 15 October 2024, Hoichoi announced "Kaalratri" along with nine other series, as a part of their slate of upcoming projects.
 In an interview, Kundu revealed that she was in search of a role, besides her regular television soap operas, which would have a intriguing content as well as it would be liked by her core audience.
 She felt "Kaalratri" was the kind of project that she wanted and hence, accepted it soon after being narrated for the first time.

 Filming

 The filming started on 11 September 2024.
 Diya Chakraborty joined the cast on 24 September 2024.
 The filming was wrapped up on 4 October 2024.

 Marketing

+Season 1

 The first look picture of Soumitrishna Kundu in a red saree adorned bride was released on 13 September 2024.
 The first look pictures of the other major characters played by Indrasish Ray, Rajdeep Gupta, Rupanjana Mitra, Sairity Banerjee and Anujoy Chattopadhyay were also released subsequently.

 The first look character video of Soumitrishna Kundu, introducing her character as Debi was released on 18 November 2024.
 The trailer was released on 23 November 2024.

+Season 2

+The second season was announced on 28 February 2025 at the "Golper Parbon 1432".
+On 19 December 2025, the first poster was released which also revealed its streaming date.
+The trailer for the second season was released on 2 January 2026.

 Release

 The series was initially scheduled to release in November 2024.
 Owing to some post production works, it was delayed and streamed on 6 December 2024.

+The second season was streamed on Hoichoi on 9 January 2026.